-Likewise a check list is maintained at school level.
+Likewise SOP check list for self-evaluation is maintained at school level.
 The functions executed for the day is self evaluated by the teacher in charge on daily basis.
 The same is verified by the head teacher on daily basis and follow up is ensured.
+Field functionaries are also entrusted and ensure through check and verification as per check list during their on spot visit.